Stop Spending Money on Plumbers! Do-it-yourself Fix Your Home's Plumbing Issues

 Can I fix a plumbing problem myself?

-The most frequent plumbing issues are dripping taps and toilets that run, clogged drains, and low water pressure.
+The most common plumbing problems are dripping taps and toilets that run blocked drains, and low water pressure.

-You’ll need some indispensable tools like the plunger, an adjustable wrench, pipe wrench, Teflon tape, and an screwdriver.
+You’ll need some important tools, such as a plunger, adjustable wrench pipe wrench, Teflon tape, and an screwdriver.

 Is DIY plumbing safe?